thegetty/terracottas/source/views/guide.md

 Thirty-nine molds depict types that belong to the repertoires of Tarentine and, more generally, South Italian terracottas.
-Seven molds acquired in 1973 were part of a group of 430 fourth-century <span class="smcaps">BC terracottas, mainly representing female heads (see 73.AD.10 under “South Italy”).
+Seven molds acquired in 1973 were part of a group of 430 fourth-century <span class="smcaps">BC</span>
+terracottas, mainly representing female heads (see 73.AD.10 under “South Italy”).
 In 1974, 1975, and 1976, three groups of Tarentine molds came to the Getty from the collection of Norman Neuerberg.
 These molds produced figurines in the round and reliefs for decorative appliqués.
 Four examples are marked with the names or monograms of Tarentine coroplastic workshops.

 <br />